Germany Family Reunion Visa - Spouse, Child Dependent Visa

 The child must not be married to be eligible for a Family Reunion Visa.
 However, she or he is still eligible to apply for a different sort of visa, such as a German visiting or tourist visa, a student visa to study in Germany, or an employment visa to work in Germany.

-Working on a family visa:
+Working on a Family Visa:

 Any adult who comes to Germany on a family reunion visa will be allowed to work according to German law.
 However, there are a few conditions that the relative they are joining must comply with: